 Which insurance in Spain is legally required?

-Spanish law requires a minimum level of car insurance, called seguro a terceros.
+Local law requires a minimum level of car insurance in Spain, called seguro a terceros.
 This covers damage to third parties, fire and theft.
 If you want comprehensive insurance, you should opt for seguro a todo riesgo, which will cover damage to your car, the other car and other matters arising.

-Most vehicles require insurance to operate legally, including trucks, RVs, motorbikes, scooters, boats, and planes.
+Other vehicles require insurance to operate legally, including trucks, RVs, boats, and planes.
 However, bicycles do not need insurance.

-Spain has a state-run healthcare program, which provides free healthcare to all residents.
-If you qualify to access the state system as a resident, it will be covered by your mandatory social security contributions.
+Spain has a state-run healthcare program, which provides free healthcare for all Spanish residents.
+If you qualify to access the state system as a resident, it will be covered by your mandatory social security contributions in Spain.

 Many expats choose to add optional private health insurance to their budget.
 The benefits of this include greater choice and shorter waiting times.